 Sturgis First United Methodist Church is located at 200 Pleasant Street, downtown Sturgis.
 WBET broadcasts each Sunday’s 11:00 a.m. service on its 1230 AM station.
 The community is always welcome to all activities.
 Parking is available in the city lot, north of the church, Hackman Funeral Home’s lot at the northeast corner of the church property, and in the lot just south of the building.
 For additional information, please call the church office, 269-651-5990 or use the church’s website, www.sturgisfumc.org or go to the church’s facebook page.

+We will have two more times in July and September.
 If you would like to be included in this community service project this year, please Sign up on the sheet outside of Sanctuary.

 April, is our first of 3 pickups.
 (July & Sept) Sign up with phone number, look for information and we'll be making calls with info.
-Thank you.

 Spring Forward with New Times